-Next in the list is Aptoide TV, Its a replacement for the default app store.
+Next on the list is Aptoide TV, It’s a replacement for the default app store.
 Even though you can sideload apps from the Easy Fire Tools but a good App Store is a must as sideloaded apps don’t update itself automatically.

 Aptoide TV is specifically designed for the bigger screen and offers most of the apps you’d find on the Play Store.
 To download an app just explore a category or search for your desired app.
 Once you find it, just tap on it and it will start downloading the app in the form of APK.
 What makes Aptoide TV unique is the ability to auto-update the apps.

 While it does offer similar features as the Play Store, Aptoide does have some illegal and malicious apps.
 So beware while downloading unknown apps while on your apps exploration spree.

 4. Mouse Toggle for Fire TV

 Moving on to Mouse toggle for Fire TV Stick.
 This app lets you control the Fire TV Stick with a mouse.
 Why do we need a mouse toggle?
 The Fire TV remote although works and lets you open the app but it can’t navigate through the apps’ interface.

 Mouse Toggle enables the mouse service and you can use the cursor to navigate the apps.
 It shows a circular cursor whenever you press the play button twice.
 Once you see the cursor on your screen, just navigate around the screen with the navigation keys and you are good to go.

 This app would come in handy for most of the apps who interface isn’t directly build for the Fire TV Stick.
 You can get this app for free on the Play Store.

 Install Mouse Toggle